TediCross/TediCross/README.md

 Step by step installation:
 -------------
+Setting up the bot requires basic knowledge of the command line, which is bash or similar on Linux/Mac, and cmd.exe in Windows

  1. Install [nodejs](https://nodejs.org)
  2. Clone this git repo, or download it as a zip or whatever
  3. Enter the repo